-The Family Skills project is being led by Learning Unlimited working in close partnership with the Campaign for Learning and the UCL Institute of Education.
-It is being delivered across England by 14 expert local delivery partner organisations working with 140 primary schools.
-The project is funded by the Education Endowment Foundation [EEF] and independently evaluated by NatCen Social Research.
-You can find out more about the evaluation of Family SKILLS at www.natcen.ac.uk/familyskills.
+The Family Skills project was led by Learning Unlimited working in close partnership with the Campaign for Learning and the UCL Institute of Education.
+It was delivered across England by 64 expert local delivery partner organisations working with 155 primary schools.
+The project was funded by the Education Endowment Foundation [EEF] with The Bell Foundation and Unbound Philanthropy, and independently evaluated by NatCen Social Research.
+You can find out more about the evaluation of Family Skills at www.natcen.ac.uk/familyskills.

-Family Skills is focusing on parental engagement to help improve the literacy skills of reception class pupils with EAL.
-Parents and carers will develop their own literacy and language (ESOL) skills on a 30-hour Family Literacy programme which aims to enable them to increase their skills and confidence in supporting their child’s literacy at home.
+Family Skills focuses on parental engagement to help improve the literacy skills of reception class pupils with EAL.
+Parents and carers develop their own literacy and language (ESOL) skills on a 30-hour Family Literacy programme which aims to enable them to increase their skills and confidence in supporting their child’s literacy at home.

 The Family Skills literacy programme includes an introduction to education in England and the culture of schools, reading strategies, home literacy practices, oral traditions (including storytelling, songs and rhymes), phonics, learning through play, and making the most of bilingualism.

 Family Skills toolkit